A Potpourri of Critical Issues; 8 sessions

 - The U.S. government, unlike, France, Britain, Brazil, Belgium, Denmark, Sweden and others has suppressed reports of UFO sightings and aviation problems.
 Moreover, it has implemented a CIA plan of implied threat, ridicule and disinformation aimed at targeting credible witnesses who called for UFO disclosure, as well as open government research addressing the problem.

-A four part film series will address these issues.
+A six-part film series will address these issues:

 This film presents testimony of Air Force generals, astronauts, military and commercial pilots, government and aviation officials from seven countries.
 Their accounts reveal the reasons those involved at the highest levels have chosen government secrecy over public disclosure.
 The film is narrated, in part, by former Republican Governor of Arizona, J. Fife Symington III.

 - UFOs: 50 Years of Denial: The Government Cover-up of UFOs and Recovered Alien Technology